jarrid-xyz/keyper-tutorial/6-use-cases/6-4-deploy-keyper-via-github-action/README.md

         uses: jarrid-xyz/keyper@v0.0.4
         with:
           args: deploy apply
-        if: github.ref == 'refs/heads/main' # Only run if merge to main
+        if: github.ref == 'refs/heads/main' # Only run if on main
 EOF
 ```